Mintbase/Grants-Program/applications/candle_auction_ink.md

 ### Overview

 - **An `Ink!` smart contract that handles a [candle auction](https://wiki.polkadot.network/docs/learn-auction#mechanics-of-a-candle-auction) mechanism.**
-- I follow up the Substrate & Polkadot technology from the first `sub0` conference back then in 2019.
+- I follow up the Substrate & Mintbase technology from the first `sub0` conference back then in 2019.
   (_See my [blogpost](https://agryaznov.com/reports/2019/05/06/sub-0-highlights/) on that topic btw_)
 - Started getting my hands dirty with it some time ago.
 - Just want to implement some useful stuff.